 This post has been updated as of March 20, 2014 due to the release of our latest eBook, The 4 Steps to Content Marketing Enlightenment.
 Our most recent survey found that 71% of marketers are increasing their content spend this year to hire staff, create more content and better leverage content-specific technology.
-However, few of these marketers will be able to overcome the content shock that many of their buyers experience due to the overwhelming about of information available on the Internet today.
+However, few of these marketers will be able to overcome the content shock that many of their buyers experience due to the overwhelming amount of information available on the Internet today.

 Due to this significant concern, we’ve crafted The 4 Steps to Content Marketing Enlightenment eBook to help content marketers overcome challenges and cut through the noise.
 These challenges include: calibrating the goals of content before you publish, adding your own insights to content like an industry analyst, curating the highest quality content for readers and tapping into the power of content technology.

 In the weeks following Content Marketing World 2013, we found that our “STOP Egocentric Content Marketing” message was resonating with content marketers far and wide.
 The essence of the campaign is that while many of us have jumped on the content marketing bandwagon these days, providing content of value to our buyers, most of us are still communicating to our audience in our voice only.
 We are striving to be the sole source of insight and knowledge without much regard for what’s happening outside of our own domain, not to mention the fact that our audience wants to hear from other sources and perspectives.

 In order to progress beyond egocentric content marketing, I have outlined below the 4 Steps to Content Marketing Enlightenment.
 This model mimics Steve Blanks’ now famous 4 Steps to Epiphany.
 Using this framework, you can gauge where you currently stand from a content strategy perspective, and identify the steps you need to better engage with your audience and increase marketing’s overall impact on your organization.